 5th Prize.
 Exhibit name - Sarum Ruby Rose.
 Exhibitor - Franklin, Mr & Mrs S A, from Malvern Welsh Mountain Ponies Section A, Filly or gelding, two or three years old.

 4th Prize.
 Exhibit name - Sarum Lrelli.
 Exhibitor - Franklin, Mr & Mrs S A, from Malvern Private driving, pleasure driving Class 1st Prize.
 Exhibit name - Magic Merlin.
-Exhibitor - Allcoat, Mr, from Hereford.
+Exhibitor - Allcoat,

 Private Driving, peasure driving class.
 3rd Prize.
 Exhibit name - cwmcothi issac.
 Exhibitor -Walton, Mrs, from Hereford.